encode/django-rest-framework/docs/api-guide/authentication.md

 ## drf-social-oauth2

 [Drf-social-oauth2][drf-social-oauth2] is a framework that helps you authenticate with major social oauth2 vendors, such as Facebook, Google, Twitter, Orcid, etc. It generates tokens in a JWTed way with an easy setup.

-## django-rest-knox

-[Django-rest-knox][django-rest-knox] library provides models and views to handle token-based authentication in a more secure and extensible way than the built-in TokenAuthentication scheme - with Single Page Applications and Mobile clients in mind.
-It provides per-client tokens, and views to generate them when provided some other authentication (usually basic authentication), to delete the token (providing a server enforced logout) and to delete all tokens (logs out all clients that a user is logged into).

 ## drfpasswordless